Skip to content

 Max search depth

-PRO.
-Limits how many folder levels deep Smart Context will scan for external sources.
+Limits how many folder levels Smart Context scans from the selected external root.

 Max search items

-PRO.
-Caps how many items are kept after each full-depth scan.
+Caps how many eligible items are retained after a scan.

 Troubleshooting